Sex with Stalin: Reception

 Sex with Stalin received mixed reviews.
 Rich Stanton of PC Gamer gave a positive review of the game, calling it "better than I expected" and a "labor of love", also praising its ambience.
 Honza Srp of the Czech news portal iDNES.cz spoke positively of the game, declaring that it would be enjoyable "if you like black humor and speak English" and praising its subversiveness, while also finding it to be better than the 2009 video game Stalin vs. Martians.
 Nate Christiansen of Foreign Policy gave a negative review of the game, calling it "surprisingly dull", and declaring that "not a single moment of it is erotic".
 Ashley Bardhan of MEL Magazine analysed the reviews the game received on Steam, finding that its reception from users was mostly positive, with the largest section of negative reviews coming from players who were disappointed that the game largely revolves around conversing with Stalin, rather than having sex with him.

 The game received a negative reception from Russian communists.
-Maxim Suraykin, leader of the radical Communists of Russia party, called for it to be banned and its developers arrested.
+Maxim Suraykin, leader of the anti-revisionist Communists of Russia party, called for it to be banned and its developers arrested.
 The more moderate Communist Party of the Russian Federation called for it to be investigated for potentially lawbreaking content, with State Duma member Olga Alimova declaring that the game's developers were "clinically insane", stating that they should seek medical advice.